 Coworking: When Working from Home Doesn’t Work

 One of the appealing things about working for yourself is being able to work in your pajamas from home.
-But many people find that this is not the panacea they hoped: constant distractions, a lack of separation between work and play, and loneliness are common.
+But many people find that this is not the panacea they hoped for: constant distractions, a lack of separation between work and play, and loneliness are common.

 Thankfully, there’s an affordable option for people that want a more social work environment out of the home without having to rent an office for their business.

 That solution is coworking, and its popularity is soaring.
-According to Allwork, there are over 14,000 coworking spaces today and 3.8 million people are expected to belong to a coworking space by 2020.
+According to Allwork, there are over 35,000 coworking spaces today and the growth of coworking is expected to continue despite the impact of the pandemic.

 How a Coworking Space Can Help You